FOOTPRINTS IN NAMIBIA

 The Etosha National Park is known to deliver fantastic sunrises, so if you are an early riser then chances are you will be well rewarded.
 It is also during the cool morning hours that the animals are most lively, so you will want to start your game drive as early as possible.
 You have the chance to admire elephants, lions, giraffes, zebras and many types of antelope species on today’s full day game drive.
 You may even see a black rhino and if you are particularly fortunate, a leopard lurking in the bushes.
 You never know what a safari might bring, but your trained safari guide will help you find animals you may otherwise have missed.
 With many new safari impressions in tow, you make your way back to your camp for another night.
-Be sure to spend some time at Okaukuejo’s floodlit waterhole in the evening, while your guide prepares a tasty and traditional meal called “potjiekos” for you.
+Be sure to spend some time at Okaukuejo’s floodlit waterhole in the evening, the animals like to come here for a night-time drink of their own.

 Breakfast | Dinner

 Day 4 | Etosha National Park – Ugab Valley

 Driving distance approx. 220 km; driving time approx. 2-3 hours

 Hiking distance approx. 3,5 km; hiking time approx. 1 h and elevation approx. 100 m↑↓